brendankirby/jedis/README.md

 # Jedis

-Jedis is a blazingly small and sane [Redis](http://github.com/antirez/redis "Redis") java client.
+Jedis is a blazingly small and sane [Redis](http://github.com/antirez/redis "Redis") Java client.

 Jedis was conceived to be EASY to use.

-Jedis is fully compatible with redis 2.6.14.
+Jedis is fully compatible with Redis 2.6.14.

 ## Community